open-telemetry/opentelemetry-go-build-tools/releaser/README.md

 ## Verify Module Versioning

-Once changes have been completed to the `versions.yaml` file, and the `releasing` file is within the target repo, verify that the versioning is correct by running the `verify` subcommand:
+Once changes have been completed to the `versions.yaml` file, and the `releaser` file is within the target repo, verify that the versioning is correct by running the `verify` subcommand:

 ```
 # within the target repo
-./releasing verify
+./releaser verify
 ```

 * The script is called with the following parameters: